 Marlboro Hills is the alternative for Kiltepan in watching beautiful sunrise in the Sagada.
 Like Kiltepan, a sea of clouds appear in Marlboro Hills.
 It is a marvel your eyes must catch.

 Marlboro Hills takes a little bit longer to hike.
 It may take you 3 hours to reach the viewpoint.
 At the summit, there are food stalls where you can buy food and warm drinks for breakfast.

 TIP: The trail downhill from Marlboro Hills leads to Sagada Blue Soil.
 It is another wonder you must see in Sagada.
 After admiring the sunrise and a decent number of photo souvenirs, proceed immediately to the trail so you may arrive at the Blue Soil first.
 It will give you tons of time to appreciate the view before it gets crowded.
 OR, if you have time, you can stay for a while in Marlboro Hills and let them finish exploring Blue Soil first.

 Sagada blue soil

 You’ll catch yourself in amusement the moment you arrive in Blue Soil.
-It is patch of land that has discolored soil.
-It looks like snow from afar, but at the time you touch them, you’ll realize that it is really soil.
+It is a patch of land that has discolored soil.
+It looks like snow from afar, but when you touch them, you’ll realize that it is really soil.
 Our guide explained that it is caused by a chemical reaction from the rich deposits of minerals that lie underneath it.

 When I arrived at this place, I literally wowed myself.
 It’s just so wonderful, and you’ll begin to ask yourself, how is this possible?
 Together with the awe this place gives is the freshest air you’ll ever breathe in your life.
 But be careful not to walk over the soil aggressively so we may not erode it and so we may further preserve it.